1436-TCCD-MTN/ProjectReference/src/events.md

             * Lose 150 bullets
             * Lose 15 misc supplies
         * Else:
-            * "THEY DID NOT ATTACK"
+            > THEY DID NOT ATTACK
             * Return
     * 4
         * Call the shooting subroutine